SHAHUL-HAMEED-S2001/C-Programs/Basic Programs/README.md

 67. to display the IP Address of the system
 68. to illustrate user authentication
 69. to shutdown or turn off the computer in linux
+70. accept two integers and check if they are equal without using comparison operator